These easy-to-make Black Bean Cakes are a dream, kid-friendly vegetarian dish — packed with protein, super affordable and full of flavor!

 • Heat a large saute pan over low to medium heat with 1-2 tbsp oil.

-• Place 1 Tbsp of the bean mixture in the pan.
-Using the back of a spoon, spread the mixture into an even circle (the size and shape of a pancake).
+• Place 2-3 tablespoons of the bean mixture in the pan.
+Using the back of a spoon, spread the mixture into an even circle (the size and shape of a small pancake).

 • Cook for 3 minutes.

-• Flip on the other side and cook another 3-4 minutes or until cooked through.
+• Flip and cook on the other side for another 3-4 minutes or until cooked through.

 • Cook remaining patties, adding about 1 tbsp oil for each batch, and move to a plate.